Guidance on Documentation

 - Policy

-- Programs and Management Systems
+- Programmes and Management Systems

 - Disclosure and Compliance

-- (Quantitative) Performance
+- Performance

-Each Management Indicator requires distinct types of supporting evidence.
+Each Management Indicator category requires distinct types of supporting evidence.
 The following details are provided as guidance only.

 Policy Indicators